 After that initial introductory explanation, feel free to visit that, or other clubs again.
 And, if your interest begins to generate more questions, you may want to invest in a couple references to study.

 HAMRADIO1956 from the U.S. Navy | Public Domain

 Reading Materials On Ham Radio

 For beginners, check with eBay or Amazon for a general reference like “Ham Radio for Dummies”.
 It comes as a Kindle or in paperback; prices range anywhere from $7 to $20, as a rule.
 However, your best references will come from an organization you’ll want to join someday, called, “ARRL”.
-The Amateur Radio Relay League (ARRL) is a treasure trove of information, both for members, and prospective members.
+The American Radio Relay League (ARRL) is a treasure trove of information, both for members, and prospective members.
 Spend some time on their web page (www.arrl.org) and you’ll find a wealth of links for newcomers to the hobby.

 Their library offers a wealth of references like a “Glossary of terms” which will help a lot in the beginning, and a “Ham Elmer” handbook.
 In Amateur radio, an “Elmer” is someone who takes you under his/her wing to help you get started.
 Here’s how ARRL describes it:

 Elmering or mentoring has long been the backbone of Amateur Radio.
 While technology constantly evolves, the human interaction between hams will not be replaced and will always remain one of the hobby’s strongest traditions.
 As licensed hams we are all ambassadors of Amateur Radio and we should always be looking at ways in which we can welcome newly licensed hams and project a positive image that will attract others to ham radio.